 Many aspiring borrowers based their decision on how comfortable and valued each potential partner made them feel.
 They may have chosen the institution that showed the most transparency, or the institution that didn’t seem at all annoyed to answer their questions.
 Some institutions put extra effort into their customer service to make up for their inability to offer the lowest APRs.
 Companies like United Capital Source, for example, will happily give strategic advice, even for previous clients that made their last monthly payment years ago.

-Herein lies one of the greatest conundrums in business financing.
+Herein lies one of the most significant problems in business financing.
 Banks offer the cheapest loans, but they often require mountains of paperwork and months of waiting for funding.
-Online and alternative institutions, on the other hand, can literally approve and distribute funding in less than 24 hours.
+Online and alternative institutions, on the other hand, can approve and distribute funding in less than 24 hours.
 It takes less than ten minutes to fill out their application, with very little paperwork required.
 Thus, you may have to bypass the lowest APRs on the market if you need the money right away.

 Potential for Long-Term Partnerships

-Certain institutions offer multiple rewards for returning clients.
+Individual institutions offer multiple rewards for returning clients.
 After paying off your first loan, you can get approved for your second loan very quickly.
-You will likely gain access to larger borrowing amounts with increasingly convenient terms.
+You will likely gain access to more significant borrowing amounts with increasingly favorable terms.
 Other institutions might hesitate to approve additional rounds of funding due to the status of your industry or cash flow.
 But if you work with an institution that prioritizes long-term partnerships, there’s less chance of being abandoned when your business experiences adversity later on.

-Knowing the APR of every option ultimately prevents you from paying more money than you originally thought.
-You don’t have to worry about previously unknown fees or changes to your interest rate.
+Knowing the APR of every option ultimately prevents you from paying more money than you initially thought.
+You don’t have to worry about previously hidden fees or changes to your interest rate.
 Once you find the lowest APR of your viable options, you might just have to see which one checks off your other boxes before accepting the offer.
-When one option does not stand out in regard to the latter criteria, APR becomes the determining factor.
+Regarding the criteria mentioned above, when one option does not stand out, APR becomes the determining factor.